Evil Within is pretty awesome. I won’t exaggerate and act like it isn’t. But like anything, I’m pissed at it for a lot of reasons and here they are.

 (I won’t include any spoilers in the main review, but below, I will include a few notes on the story and spoilers for it are marked clearly.)

 This game is the most disturbing thing ever put in a video game world to date.
 If parts of this don’t mess with you or freak you out, you’re in need of help.
 You play as an out-of-shape cop, which is realistic.
 He is very slim, though.
 I would have preferred him to be fat.
-Many complain that the officer is dull – but I don’t know that a single policeman ever has had any personality worth commenting on, so this fits the bill.
+Many complain that the officer is dull.
+Truth is, most people who become officers probably are about like that.
 You begin by investigating an incident at an asylum and things go south, fast.

 Sometimes, developers get lazy on the graphics.
 Oh, we need two bookshelves here, so just cut and paste that one twice.